 It’s just as important to continuously measure performance as it is to address it at the start line.
 If we’re to treat performance as a feature, let’s work on it constantly.
 By breaking it down into “simple” steps, we can more easily treat performance as a vital cog in the project process.
 Throughout the project we should:

 Simple, right?
 These four principles can be integrated into the typical project cycle as shown below.

 It’s impossible to discover all of the problems or potential issues with our application by only paying attention to this in the development phase.

 Each stage has its own set of performance data which we should look at closely so that we can be ready to make improvements before the app is released into the wild!
 If something is not live yet...we can be ready.
 If it is live...we’re ready too because we know what performance metrics we need to look at.

-Being pragmatic is a key.
-Every project team should establish their our own criteria for testing across these project stages.
+Being pragmatic is key.
+Every project team should establish our own criteria for testing across these project stages.
 Only then is it worth implementing and executing if we know it will help...and not harm.

 The key part of the above chart is to understand the process behind it.
 Monitoring the development environment is useless in most of the cases, but we shouldn’t work with any kind of application which is not monitored in the production, right?

 When it comes to decisions, it’s better to not act when we’re already fighting with fire, but when we have time to react.
 That’s what proper insurance should guarantee.
 We should feel safe and not focus too much on the unhandled consequences of our actions...

 Can we ask ourselves this question?
 I mean, we’re all guilty of not doing it in every project in every possible case, right?
 Mea culpa, it took me too long to understand the real value of it and it’s why I’m writing this blog post - I hope it’ll help to open your eyes too :)